microsoft/CyberBattleSim/README.md

 of automated agents operating in a simulated abstract enterprise network environment.
 The simulation provides a high-level abstraction of computer networks and cyber security concepts.
-Its Python-based Open AI Gym interface allows for training of automated agents using reinforcement learning algorithms.
+Its Python-based Open AI Gym interface allows for the training of automated agents using reinforcement learning algorithms.

 The simulation environment is parameterized by a fixed network topology